Home Up

 The car end.
 Kind of hard to see the scribing and rail in the left picture.
 Right picture shows it off a little better.

 6 different angles of how the end will go together.
 These are just individual 3D images I pieced together to get an overall rendering.
 The end beam will be wood.
 The lock pawl, brake wheel and "L" brackets at the base of the rail will be white metal.
-Only the roof end and end wall will be resin.
+The rail will be code 250 aluminum rail and the car ends will be wood.

 Next set of pictures is the needle beams with primary queen post and auxiliary queen post.
 I drew up the sills and needle beams along with truss rods to get an idea of how it's going to look.

 So, this should give you an idea of truss rods and queen post.
-All the queen post will be white metal with the 1/16" aluminum rood for truss rods.
-Way easier to bend than brass or stainless.
+All the queen post will be white metal with the 1/16" brass rod for truss rods.

 And what would the side of the car be without the mail slot?